johnwcowan/r7rs-spec/spec/r7rs.md

 than once as an accessor or mutator name.

-The define-record-type construct is generative: each use creates a new record type that is distinct from all existing types, including Scheme's predefined types and other record types --- even record types of the same name or structure.
+The define-record-type construct is generative: each use creates a new record type that is distinct from all existing types, including Scheme’s predefined types and other record types — even record types of the same name or structure.

 An instance of define-record-type is equivalent to the following
 definitions: